 - 1 1/2 teaspoons honey

-- 3 chocolate chips, for garnish (as the ghost's face)
+- 3 chocolate chips (for the ghost's face)

 - Mix yogurt, brown sugar, and honey together in a medium bowl.